- Malice In Wonderland– M&J: #01 (18 May 1991) – #08 (06 July 1991)

 - Artist: Oliver Passingham

-Becky Shaw lives in seaside town, Seahaven, when Summer ends the town grows quiet as all the holidaymakers going home.
+Becky Shaw lives in seaside town, Seahaven, when Summer ends the town grows quiet, as all the holidaymakers going home.
 One of the big attractions of the town is the amusement park Wonderland, run by Mrs Jolly.
 Becky and her friends see Mrs Jolly going around town trying to get the last few tourists to come visit Wonderland.
-Mrs Jolly has her dog Bones do tricks to attract customers and she isn’t happy when Becky’s dog, Poppy starts copying Bones old to do better than him.
-She can’t seem nasty in front of other people but soon she gets Becky on her own and offers to buy Poppy or even swap her own dog for him.
+Mrs Jolly has her dog Bones do tricks to attract customers and she isn’t happy when Becky’s dog, Poppy, starts copying Bones especially as she does the tricks better than the old dog.
+Mrs Jolly can’t seem nasty in front of other people but soon she gets Becky on her own and offers to buy Poppy or even swap her own dog for him.
 Of course Becky isn’t having it, but then Mrs Jolly startles Poppy and she runs into Wonderland.
 Mrs Jolly tells Becky she better find her fast as Wonderland is closing in half hour and won’t open again until next year.

-First Becky is led down a hall of mirrors and is scared by distorted image of herself.
-The image also scares Fey one of the young Jolly children, Mrs Jolly comforts her daughter and tells her things are not always as the seem in Wonderland.
-Becky uses this advice when playing a game of getting prize from animatronic cat that is now more vicious.
+First Becky is led down a hall of mirrors and is scared by a distorted image of herself.
+The image also scares Fey, one of the young Jolly children, Mrs Jolly comforts her daughter and tells her things are not always as the seem in Wonderland.
+Becky uses this advice for herself later when playing a game of getting prize from a vicious animotronic cat.
 She discovers everything in Wonderland is now more dangerous and realistic looking than when the amusements were opened for the summer.
 Another example of this is the Little Red Riding Hood amusement where she has to avoid the wolves, which are lot scarier now.
 She gets through, and Mrs Jolly congratulates Becky for passing one test, then her daughter Tarith corrects her reminding her Becky has passed two tests now.
 Becky thinks she may have an ally in Tarith, but she notices strangely that Mrs Jolly seems to be scared of her daughter and she begins to wonder who is really in charge.

 From the story title the ending shouldn’t be such a surprise that it’s all a dream.
 The story does have a sort of surreal feeling about it, knowing it’s a dream, it makes sense – rules change, Becky goes home only to actually find she’s still in Wonderland, Jollys popping up sudenly in the fog and the changing villains.
 The art by Oliver Passingham fits this well, as he has drawn a lot of creepy stories and he captures the changing nature of wonderland well.
 All the characters are very distinctive, Mrs Jolly looks like the villain with some exaggerated features she is like a caricature, meanwhile Tarith the real villain, looks pretty but he captures intensity with her eyes and creepy sequences like the hall of mirrors.